sushanku/maven-mockup/README.md

 Prerequisite
 ------------
 1. Ubuntu server, at least version(java 1.8, mysql 5.6), python-mysqldb(mysql python connector).
-2. Jenkins, maven should be installed.
+2. Jenkins, maven, ansible should be installed.
-2. Test and Deployment is handled by ansible, therefore ansible and at least python 2.7 needs to be installed as well.
+2. Provision Managent is handled by ansible including the deployment.

 Requirements
 ------------